-Our Corporate Governance Report 2022 provides information on corporate governance in accordance with the SIX Swiss Exchange Directive on Information relating to Corporate Governance ("DCG"), the Swiss Ordinance against Excessive Compensation with respect to Listed Stock Corporations ("OaEC")1 and the principles of the Swiss Code of Best Practice for Corporate Governance issued by economiesuisse.2 The information contained herein generally follows the structure of the annex of the DCG.
+Our Corporate Governance Report 2023 provides information on corporate governance in accordance with the SIX Swiss Exchange Directive on Information relating to Corporate Governance ("DCG"), the Swiss Code of Obligations ("CO") and the principles of the Swiss Code of Best Practice for Corporate Governance issued by economiesuisse.
+The information contained herein generally follows the structure of the annex of the DCG.

-All information within this Corporate Governance Report 2022 refers to the Company's organization, Articles of Association3 and Organizational Regulations4 that were in effect as of 31 December 2022 (unless otherwise stated).5
+All information within this Corporate Governance Report 2023 refers to the Company's organization, Articles of Association2 and Organizational Regulations3 that were in effect as of 31 December 2023 (unless otherwise stated).